Rapid-Response Mode VLT/UVES spectroscopy of GRB060418: Conclusive evidence for UV pumping from the time evolution of FeII and NiII excited- and metastable-level populations: Modeling of the time evolution of Fe II and Ni II excited levels

 \subsubsection{UV pumping}

 After rejection of collisional and IR excitation, we now consider the UV pumping scenario.
 In the UV model calculations we consider 20 lower and 456 higher excited levels of Fe~II.
 The resulting fit is shown in the top panel of Fig.~\ref{fig:uv}.
-The best-fit values for the fit parameters are as follows: log~$N$(Fe~II ground state)=\gpm{14.75}{0.06}{0.04}, $d=1.7\pm0.2$~kpc, $\beta=$\gpm{-0.5}{0.8}{1.0}, t$_0$=\gpm{74}{12}{11}~s, and $b=25\pm3$~\kms, and a chi-square of $\chi^2_{\nu}({\rm UV-Fe~II})=26.2/(31-5)=1.01$.
+The best-fit values for the fit parameters are as follows: log~$N$(Fe~II ground state)=\gpm{14.75}{0.06}{0.04}, $d=1.7\pm0.2$~kpc (but see erratum in Appendix A), $\beta=$\gpm{-0.5}{0.8}{1.0}, t$_0$=\gpm{74}{12}{11}~s, and $b=25\pm3$~\kms, and a chi-square of $\chi^2_{\nu}({\rm UV-Fe~II})=26.2/(31-5)=1.01$.
 Next, we also model the evolution of the Ni~II $^4$F$_{9/2}$ level, using 17 lower and 334 higher levels of Ni~II.
 We fix all parameters in the Ni~II fit to the best-fit values of the Fe~II fit, except for the Ni~II ground state column density.
 The resulting fit is shown in the bottom panel of Fig.~\ref{fig:uv}.
 The reduced chi-square is $\chi^2_{\nu}({\rm UV-Ni~II})=5.6/(5-1)=1.4$, and the best-fit Ni~II column density is log~$N$(Ni~II ground state)=$13.84\pm0.02$.
-When also including the distance as a free parameter, we find log~$N$(Ni~II ground state)=$13.73\pm0.02$, and $d=1.0\pm0.3$~kpc, with a chi-square of $\chi^2_{\nu}({\rm UV-Ni~II})=0.72/(5-2)=0.24$.
+When also including the distance as a free parameter, we find log~$N$(Ni~II ground state)=$13.73\pm0.02$, and $d=1.0\pm0.3$~kpc (but see Appendix A), with a chi-square of $\chi^2_{\nu}({\rm UV-Ni~II})=0.72/(5-2)=0.24$.

 From Figs.~\ref{fig:FeIIatomlevels} and \ref{fig:NiIIatomlevels}, it is straightforward to see why the levels Fe~II $^4$F$_{9/2}$ and Ni~II $^4$F$_{9/2}$ increase with time in the UV pumping scenario.
 The route to these levels is rather quick: one out of every 5000 photons at 2600~\AA\ will bring the ion to this excited level.
 We note that the higher excited level shown in Fig.~\ref{fig:FeIIatomlevels} is just one out of many levels that allow population of the Fe~II $^4$F$_{9/2}$ level through absorption of a UV photon, followed by spontaneous decay.
 Once in this level, it takes 1/(9.2$\times10^{-5}$~s$^{-1}$) = 3.0~hours for the ion to decay to the Fe~II ground state; this is longer than the time scale over which our spectra were recorded (1~hour in the rest frame), and explains why this level continues to rise in Fig.~\ref{fig:uv}.
 Ni~II $^4$F$_{9/2}$ is even easier to populate through the absorption of UV photons, and will take a longer time to decay to the Ni~II ground state: 37~hours.
 Transitions arising from these Fe~II and Ni~II metastable levels are therefore excellent probes of the UV pumping mechanism, as they can be observed up to many hours after the GRB event.
 In fact, although we were the first to identify them, these lines should also be present in the high-resolution spectra of GRBs~050730, 051111\citep{2006astro.ph..1057P,2006astro.ph.11092P} and 050922C \citep{D'Elia05_GCN4044}.